magmide/magmide/README.md

 In [`posts/design-of-magma.md`](./posts/design-of-magma.md) I have some rough thoughts about what the project's major milestones would be.
 The obvious first milestone is to create a bootstrapping compiler capable of compiling the first self-hosted version.
 That will likely happen in Coq in some way, but I haven't deeply thought it through.
 There are several ways to go about it, and I don't think I am far enough to clearly see the best path.

 Read [this blog post discussing my journey to this project](https://blainehansen.me/post/my-path-to-magma/) if you're interested in a more personal view.

+# Why will you be able to succeed where others haven't?

+I won't!
+That's why the plan is to keep soliciting help and contributions as I go, and focus diligently on just getting the project bootstrapped enough to be useful and inspire people to get involved.
+A successful language ecosystem requires a large number of very complex moving parts to all be excellent and interlock seamlessly.
+I don't think I'm going to pull that off alone, I just want to get the ball rolling.

+In the words of Bryan Cantrill:

+> "Engineers manage a duality, between arrogance and humility. ...
+The arrogance is what gets you to do it, and the humility is what gets you through."
+> <br>\- Bryan Cantrill in [*Leadership without management: Scaling organizations by scaling engineers*](https://www.youtube.com/watch?v=1KeYzjILqDo&feature=emb_logo&ab_channel=OmniTI).

+For now I simply *dare to hope* that a project like this is possible.
+Maybe it isn't!
+I'm determined to find out.

 ## This is an exciting idea!
 How can I help?